Axway/api-builder-standalone-tech-enablement/04_gke/README.md

 ![K8s Topology](./images/api-builder-topology-k8s.svg)

-To simplify/automate the deployment well use Helm.
+To simplify/automate the deployment we'll use Helm.

 ## Helm
 Helm is "the package manager for Kubernetes".
 A Helm _chart_ allows you to define, install and upgrade complex Kubernetes applications.